Amazon draws 10 million new Prime members over holidays

 Amazon.com Inc said on Friday it drew more than 10 million new members to its Prime shipping and digital content service over the holidays and intends to offer one-hour shipping to more cities in 2015.

-Amazon considers its $99 (64 pounds)-a-year Prime membership, which confers free two-day shipping and streaming of select movies and songs, essential to driving its growth and margins.
+Amazon considers its $99-a-year Prime membership, which confers free two-day shipping and streaming of select movies and songs, essential to driving its growth and margins.
 It was unclear, however, how many of the 10 million new members were just taking advantage of a standing 30-day free trial offer.

 The Internet retailer has never disclosed the precise number of Prime subscribers, except to say it is in the tens of millions.
 Analysts estimate it is growing at a rapid clip, and the company continues to try and spice it up with new content.